A Brief History of the Boston Symphony Orchestra

 Koussevitzky was succeeded in 1949 by Charles Munch, who led the BSO on its ﬁrst international tours.
 In 1956 the BSO was the ﬁrst American orchestra to tour the Soviet Union.
 Erich Leinsdorf followed Munch in 1962; William Steinberg began his relatively brief tenure in 1969.
 Seiji Ozawa became the BSO’s thirteenth music director in 1973.
 His historic twenty-nine-year tenure extended until 2002, when he was named Music Director Laureate.
 In 1979, the BSO, under the direction of Seiji Ozawa, was the ﬁrst American orchestra to tour mainland China after the normalization of relations.
 The ﬁrst American-born conductor to hold the position, James Levine was the BSO’s music director from 2004 to 2011.

-Today, the Boston Symphony Orchestra continues to fulﬁll and expand upon the vision of its founder Henry Lee Higginson, not only through its concert performances and educational offerings, but also through its expanding use of electronic media.
+Today, the Boston Symphony Orchestra continues to fulﬁll and expand upon the vision of its founder Henry Lee Higginson, to bring a world-class musical experience to the people of Boston.